Matteo Lovato: Hellas Verona

 On 31 January 2020, Hellas Verona announced the acquisition of Lovato for a reported fee of €500,000.
 He made his Serie A debut with the club on 18 July 2020 under coach Ivan Jurić as a late substitute for Koray Günter in a 1–1 home draw against Atalanta.

 The next season, Lovato broke into the starting lineup following the sale of Marash Kumbulla.
 He made a total of 24 appearances for Verona, helping the club to a 10th-place finish.

 Atalanta

 On 31 July 2021, Lovato signed for Atalanta on a four-year contract, for a reported fee of €8 million plus €3 million in bonuses.

 Loan to Cagliari

 On 3 January 2022, Lovato joined Cagliari on loan until the end of the 2021–22 season.

 Salernitana

 Lovato joined Salernitana on 6 July 2022 on a five-year contract, as part of a deal in which Éderson moved the other way.

+Loan to Torino

+On 31 January 2024, Lovato moved on loan to Torino, with an option to buy.

+Loan to Sassuolo

+On 7 August 2024, Lovato joined Sassuolo on loan, with an option to buy and a conditional obligation to buy.

+Loan to Empoli

+On 18 August 2025, Lovato was loaned to Empoli, with a conditional obligation to buy.